Habenaria tridactylites

-Habenaria tridactylites (Canary Three-finger Orchid) is a species of flowering plant in the family Orchidaceae, native to the Canary Islands.
+Habenaria tridactylites, the Canary three-finger orchid, is a species of flowering plant in the family Orchidaceae, native to the Canary Islands.
 It was first described by John Lindley in 1835.

 Description

 Habenaria tridactylites is a terrestrial orchid.
 The upper perianth segments form a "helmet".
 The lowest petal forms the lip, which is deeply divided into three very long lobes.
 The flower also has a long spur.

 Distribution and habitat

 Habenaria tridactylites is endemic to the Canary Islands.
 In Tenerife, it is found on forested hillsides in the lower zone; in Gran Canaria, it occurs at elevations of 200–800 m; it also occurs in the other islands – La Gomera, La Palma, El Hierro, Lanzarote and Fuerteventura.